anup-segu/ActiveRecordThin/README.md

 ## How to Use

-You can use the SQL Object class to inherit properties from for whatever project you are working on.
-The class that inherits it will have the ability to access and update a SQL database.
+You can use the SQL Object class to inherit properties for whatever project you are working on.
+The class that inherits it will have the ability to access and update a SQL database table.

 Download the lib folder and require `SQLObject` as below: